-Glossary: Defining Commonly Used Financial Terms
+Glossary: Defining Commonly Used Daylit Terms

 The Daylit Glossary: Key terms and concepts in embedded lending and business finance explained.